qing10101/WilliamsBattery/README.md

 -   **Blended, Multi-Threaded Attacks:** Launches multiple attack vectors simultaneously to create a complex and effective attack simulation.
 -   **Adaptive Attack Controller:** An intelligent mode that monitors the target's status, automatically pausing the attack when the target is down and resuming it upon recovery to maximize efficiency.
--   **Anonymity via Tor:** Integrates with the Tor network to route application-layer attacks through a SOCKS proxy, masking the operator's real IP address for those vectors.
+-   **Anonymity via Tor:** Integrates with the Tor network to route application-layer attacks (HTTP, Slowloris, WebSockets) through a SOCKS proxy, masking the operator's real IP address for those vectors.
 -   **Auto-Detect Network Interface:** Automatically identifies the correct network interface for Scapy-based attacks, preventing silent failures in complex network environments.
 -   **Comprehensive Attack Vectors:**
-    -   **Layer 7 (Application):** HTTP/2 Rapid Reset, HTTP POST Flood, Cache-Busting GET Flood, Slowloris, DNS Query Flood.
+    -   **Layer 7 (Application):**
+        -   **HTTP/2 Rapid Reset:** A highly efficient attack exploiting the H2 protocol to cause maximum CPU load with minimal bandwidth.
+        -   **HTTP POST Flood:** Bypasses caches by sending randomized POST data, forcing expensive server-side processing and database load.
+        -   **Cache-Busting GET Flood:** Defeats CDNs and caching layers by sending GET requests with randomized query parameters.
+        -   **WebSocket Flood:** A state-exhaustion attack that targets modern, real-time applications by holding open thousands of persistent connections.
+        -   **Slowloris:** A stealthy "low and slow" attack that exhausts the server's connection pool with minimal traffic.
+        -   **DNS Query Flood:** A smart attack that floods the target with valid but randomized DNS queries, overwhelming the DNS resolver application.
-    -   **Layer 3/4 (Network & Transport):** TCP SYN Flood, TCP ACK Flood, TCP Fragmentation Attack, UDP Flood, and ICMP Flood.
+    -   **Layer 3/4 (Network & Transport):**
+        -   **TCP SYN, ACK, and XMAS Floods:** A suite of TCP attacks to exhaust connection tables and stress the processing logic of stateful firewalls.
+        -   **TCP Fragmentation Attack:** A memory exhaustion attack that targets firewalls and OS network stacks by sending incomplete packet fragments.
+        -   **UDP & ICMP Floods:** Classic volumetric attacks to saturate network bandwidth.
--   **Tuned Attack Profiles:** Choose from pre-configured strategies that are optimized for different testing scenarios and resource levels.
+-   **Configurable Attack Profiles:** Choose from pre-configured strategies that are optimized for different testing scenarios and resource levels.

 ## ⚙️ Prerequisites & Installation